akandola96/Ab_Subgroup_Assignment/README.md

 The **count_xml_blast_records** function simply counts the number of BLAST records produced.
 This number should agree with the number of sequences counted by the **count_num_queries** function, and is used solely to check this.

 **blast_output_xml2csv** converts the output of **tBLASTn_full** from XML to CSV.
 Extracts only the top alignment (by E-value) for each BLAST record.
 The query ID and alignment description are outputted to a new CSV file.

+**convert_queries2csv** converts FASTA formatted query sequences into a csv file, extracting only the first 21 residues of each sequence.
+This CSV file is then joined to the BLAST output CSV file to create the blout_queries file.

 **join_queries2blout**: Attaches query sequences (residues) to the output of the file produced by **blast_output_xml2csv**.
 Resultant file is of the format shown below.
 Query sequence residues up to the 21st residue are included.
 This file is referred to as the **blout_queries** for the remainder of this ReadMe